Poliplex PE100 Pipe

 Heat Evolved | 6 |

-The co-efficient of thermal linear expansion of polyethylene varies with temperature but at ambient lies in the range 1.2 to 2.4 x 10-4 per degree C. In broad terms, this is about twenty times that of steel. and therefore unrestrained pipe will expand or contract much more than the steel structure that may be supporting it.
+The co-efficient thermal linear expansion of polyethylene varies with temperatures, but at ambient temperature lies in the range 1.2 to 2.4 x 10-4 per degree C. In broad terms, this is about twenty times that of steel and therefore unrestrained pipe will expand or contract much more than the steel structure that may be supporting it.

-Should the pipe be fully restrained, the strain due to thermal change will generate stress in the material.
-However due to °the relatively low tensile deformation modulus of polyethy ene and assuming a typical ambient temperature fluctuation of less than 40 C, it can be assumed that the safe allowable stress will lnot be exceeded.
+Should the pipe be fully restrained, the strain due to thermal changes will generate stress in the material.
+However due to the relatively low tensile deformation modulus of polyethene and assuming a typical ambient temperature fluctuation of less than 40°C, it can be assumed that the safe allowable stress will not be exceeded.
 Over the longer term, stress relaxation will increase the ability of polyethylene to accommodate high thermal strains.

-The conductivity of polyethylene varies with temperature almost linearly and is typically O .4 7W/m.K at o•c to 0.37W/m.K al 70°C.
+The conductivity of polyethylene varies with temperature almost linearly and is typically O.47W/m.K at 0°C to 0.37W/m.K at 70°C.

 Maximum allowable operating pressure - PE100 Water pipe (m head)